joshenoy/sathyabh.at/content/blog/2016-08-25-the-1800km-coastal-karnataka-roadtrip-part-3-malpe-kavimane-jog.md

   </p>
 </div>

 Since it was a public holiday, Jog was pretty heavily crowded.
 We decided to check into our Hotel room at KSTDC Mayura Gersoppa.
-When the manager took us to our room and opened the doors, I couldn&#8217;t believe my eyes.
+When the manager took us to our room and opened the doors, I couldn't believe my eyes.
 The room was fairly massive and had an amazing view of Jog falls.

 <div class="mythemes-gallery colls-2">
   <figure class="mythemes-item effect-bubba">